top of page

 • Observers should not intervene in any way.

-• Observers are not permitted to communicate with debaters during prep time or while rounds are taking place
+• Observers are not permitted to communicate with debaters during prep time or while rounds are taking place.

 Preliminary Schedule - subject to change